SpaceGameDev568/docs.spacegamedev.com/.Writerside/topics/Mod-Update-Notifier.md

 ![split-struct-pin.png](split-struct-pin.png)

 Save and compile your work.
-Your mod should now automatically be registered by Mod Update Notifier when the game starts.
+Your mod should now automatically be registered by Mod Update Notifier when the game starts!

 ## Verifying that your mod works